-January y 28-I February 3 Weekly Planner
+January 27- I February 2 Weekly Planner

-Sunday 28
+Sunday 27

-Monday 29
+Monday 28

-Tuesday 30
+Tuesday 29

-Wednesday 31
+Wednesday 30

-Thursday 1
+Thursday 31

-Friday 2 Last day for 25% refund No refunds after this date
+Friday 1 Last day for 25% refund No refunds after this date

-Saturday 3
+Saturday 2

-Unsubsidie d: Direct unsubsidized loans are federally guaranteed loans that are not based on financial need.
+Unsubsidiæ d: Direct unsubsidized loans are federally guaranteed loans that are not based on financial need.
 Interest does accrue from the time the loan is disbursed to the school.
 Unsubsidized Loans cannot exceed the Cost of Attendance.